 A simply stunning residence of distinction, with own private hot tub, adjoining historic castle grounds and an easy walk from the village pub.
 Lots to see and do locally if you can tear yourself away.

-A beautiful Georgian, Grade II listed property, with a very rich history, set in the pretty hamlet of Painscastle.
+A beautiful Georgian, Grade II listed property with a very rich history, set on a working farm in the pretty hamlet of Painscastle.
 The adjoining grounds even have their own old castle ruins.
 Walking distance to the excellent village pub and for the more energetic why not try tackling the Begwyns, 580 acres of National Trust hills and rolling landscape with breath-taking views across The Brecon Beacon National Park.
 The Beacons and River Wye have a number of activity providers, offering canoe hire, high rope courses and gorge walking.
 Hay-on-Wye, just a short drive away, is renowned for its International Book Festival, with plenty of second-hand bookshops, an art house cinema and independent shops, as well as The Globe at Hay.
 Bryngwyn Riding Centre, a short drive and the Royal Welsh Showground slightly further afield.

 Enter this imposing detached residence into the hallway.
 To the left is the large lounge with a warming open fire, high ceilings, comfortable sofas and a Smart TV.
 Perfect for large family gatherings where you can chat about the day’s events.
 Further along there is a handy snug, with Smart TV, seating, board games and a lovely wood burner.
 Also, on this floor there is a single bedroom, a shower room with shower and WC and a utility room with washing machine and heated airer.
 Back along the hallway is the formal dining room, which is delightful, with ample seating and a feature fireplace.
 Down a couple of steps to the lower ground floor is the stunning kitchen with an electric Range oven and hob, American style fridge/freezer, microwave, coffee machine and dishwasher.
 There are stairs from the kitchen to a wonderful first floor master bedroom with king-size bed, far-reaching rural views and an en-suite shower room and WC.
 The remaining first floor sleeping accommodation is accessed via a staircase from the main hallway.
 There is a large king-size bedroom, again with beautiful views, which benefits from an en-suite bathroom, down a couple steps, with hand-held shower over bath and WC.
 There is also a pretty single bedroom and two super-king-size zip-and-link bedrooms (which can both be made up as a twin on request), one of which has an en-suite shower room and WC.
 This floor also benefits from a bathroom with bath, separate shower and WC.
 The second floor has a fantastic, non-regular, staircase which continues the theme of period features and leads to a twin bedroom with sleigh beds, a king-size bedroom and a twin bedroom.
 These rooms do have sloped ceilings, beams and areas of restricted height but are great for younger party members and add greatly to the overall charm of the building.
 There is a handy shower room with shower and WC to service the second floor.